kamo93/ui-toolchain-demo-20170704200408202/README.md

 ## UI microservice

 This is the UI microservice for an online store application.
-This microservice is written in PHP, and requires a Catalog-API and an Orders-API.
+This microservice is written in PHP, and requires a Catalog-API microservice and an Orders-API microservice.